The Peacock Skirt: Description of The Peacock Skirt

 The Peacock Skirt was the second of ten illustrative plates published with the English version of Wilde's play.
 It shows a rear quarter view of a woman, Salome, wearing a long robe decorated with stylised peacock feather pattern.
 Her headdress is also decorated with peacock feathers, and more long peacock feathers drape down over her back.
 The head of a peacock is visible over her left shoulder.
 Salome is turned to the right, to converse with a second figure, probably the "Young Syrian" mentioned in the text of the play, with an androgynous face but masculine hairy knees, elaborate hairstyle and pleated tunic.

-The drawing was influenced by James McNeill Whistler's decorations in his 1876–77 Peacock Room, designed for Frederick Leyland's house at 49 Princes Gate, but now in the Freer Gallery of Art.
+The drawing was influenced by James McNeill Whistler's decorations in his 1876–77 Peacock Room, designed for Frederick Leyland's house at 49 Prince's Gate, but now in the Freer Gallery of Art.
 The refined curving lines of Beardsley's drawing were also influenced by Japanese woodblock prints, and anticipate the forms of the Art Nouveau aesthetic.